Towards greater sustainability

 Warehouses and freight-handling

-We’re working on further improvements to the ways we pack product for delivery, including performance-testing different plastic and corn-based wraps, and assessing options for heat-treated timber products based on the sustainability of their recycling and disposal.
+We’re working on further improvements to the ways we pack product for delivery, including performance-testing different plastic and corn-based wraps based on the sustainability of their recycling and disposal.
 We’re also working with our suppliers to ensure that the materials they use for packaging can be disposed of sustainably when we’re finished with them.
 In a recent positive outcome, our supplier of Elba marble has stopped using polystyrene as a packing material.
 And we’re currently coordinating with other overseas suppliers, and consulting with a local recycling company, to identify plastic wraps that can be recycled in Australia as soft plastics.

 As with our offices and showrooms, the carbon footprint of our warehouses has been reduced significantly through the use of green energy and the carbon offsetting of all airfreight miles.
 We’ve also committed to replacing all forklifts and other vehicles at end-of-life with electric vehicles.

 Over the years, Artedomus has consciously partnered with manufacturers who not only make beautiful products, but share our values around sustainability.
 A good example is our Japanese ceramics supplier, Inax, whose manufacturing operations comply with ISO 14001 – Environmental Management Systems, meaning that they follow a comprehensive framework for environmentally responsible and sustainable business practices.
 And Fiandre, our Italian ceramics supplier, whose long-standing environmental commitment has even included developing proprietary technology to reduce the impact of their production processes, and then releasing it for use across the industry.
 Most recently, their sustainability efforts have coalesced under the ambition for zero VOC emissions from their ceramics kilns.